Sameer484/methodology/Web Cache posoining/cache.md

 &nbsp;
 &nbsp;

+#### Verify that utm_content isnot used as cache key(ie. removing ?utm_content gives same results for / but utm_content changes something in response). and chain this with other endpoints.

+&nbsp;
+&nbsp;

+---
-##### Using case sensitive HOST header.
+#### Using case sensitive HOST header.
 VARNISH Caching server may serve as 404 not found if capitalized host header value is send.
 ![Screenshot from 2023-06-22 19-26-01](https://github.com/Sameer484/methodology/assets/110039044/e407fe48-de42-45a3-a33f-f1505dbce85c)
 <hr>
 &nbsp;